 Contrary to what some may believe, there are still effective methods of advertising your small business that don’t involve the internet.
 If you just let out a gasp and clutched your chest, we understand why you’d feel that way.
 Between display, social media, search engine marketing, remarketing, video and email, the tried-and-true approaches of yesteryear seem all but forgotten.
 But the truth is, tactics like direct mail can still work if done in the right way.

-When you’re a small home service business it can feel like you have the weight of the company on your shoulders.
-Not only performing duties that your customers require, but you also have all the backend obligations.
-Wearing that hat means that you must stay plugged-in to all aspects of company operations.
-It can be challenging to keep track of all of these moving parts.
+It can be challenging to keep track of all of the moving parts in your small business.
 If there is one area where you simply can’t afford to make a mistake, it’s in the handling of finances.
 WHERK Home Service Software is helping businesses like yours control, manage, and report on their finances.
 Here are just a few ways showing how.

 Business software can help you manage your workforce, budget, work orders, and billing and invoicing.
-But while a great deal of attention is being paid to how these platforms can enhance productivity and support optimization, they also create the foundation for powerful connections between businesses and their customers.
-Software focused on customers, is commonly referred to as a customer relationship manager (CRM).
-The most comprehensive CRMs can impact the way businesses access and interpret customer data, and launching marketing campaigns for securing retention.
-These programs transform phone calls, and even website visits into actionable data that feed conversions, retention, and growth.
-Here we share some of the ways in which this software can help your small business.
-Improving customer relationships and retention rates.
+But while a great deal of attention is paid to how these platforms can enhance productivity and support optimization inside the company, they also create the foundation for powerful connections between businesses and their customers.
+Software focused on customers is commonly referred to as a customer relationship manager (CRM).
+The most comprehensive CRMs can dramatically impact the way small businesses access and interpret customer data, launch marketing campaigns, and develop techniques for securing retention over the long haul.
+These programs transform phone calls, work orders, invoices and even website visits into actionable data that feeds conversions, retention, and growth.
+Here we share some of the top ways software can help your small business improve its customer relationships and bulk up retention rates.